zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 > I recently got to 50%1 accuracy on the public test set for ARC-AGI by having GPT-4o generate a huge number of Python implementations of the transformation rule (around 8,000 per problem) and then selecting among these implementations based on correctness of the Python programs on the examples (if this is confusing, go to the next section)2.
 I use a variety of additional approaches and tweaks which overall substantially improve the performance of my method relative to just sampling 8,000 programs.

-The [approach taken by Ryan Greenblatt](https://redwoodresearch.substack.com/p/getting-50-sota-on-arc-agi-with-gpt) was very inspiring because he didn't fine-tuned any model for the ARC challenge.
+The [approach taken by Ryan Greenblatt](https://redwoodresearch.substack.com/p/getting-50-sota-on-arc-agi-with-gpt) was very inspiring because he didn't fine-tune any model for the ARC challenge.

 I tried to emulate his approach using open and smaller LLMs with the aim to combine it with the MindsAI approach but my efforts failed.
 However I believe that if I devote more work to this approach it might work.